-1. Which form to file - Review the questions below and the flow chart on this page to determine if your U.S. business is required to file the BE-15 survey.
-Blank forms can be found at: www.bea.gov/fdi a.
-Were at least 10 percent of the voting rights in your business enterprise directly or indirectly owned by a foreign person or entity at the end of your fiscal year that ended in calendar year 2019? ☐ Yes - Continue with question b. ☐ No - File Form BE-15 Claim for Exemption by May 31, 2020. b.
-Were more than 50 percent of the voting rights in this U.S. business enterprise owned by another U.S. affiliate at the end of this U.S. business enterprise's fiscal year that ended in calendar year 2019? ☐ Yes - Continue with question c. ☐ No - Skip to question d.
-NOTE: Your business is hereafter referred to as a "U.S. affiliate." c.
-Do different foreign persons hold a direct and an indirect ownership interest in this U.S. business enterprise (exception c to the consolidation rules)?
-(The consolidation rules are found in instruction IV.2. on page 14.)
+0 n this h form to file - Review the questions below and the flow chart spage to determine if your U.S. business is required to file the survey.
+Blank forms can be found at: www.bea.gov/fdi а ent re at least 10 percent of the voting rights in your business erprise directly or indirectly owned by a foreign person or entity he end of your fiscal year that ended in calendar year 2020?
+Yes - Continue with question b.
+No - File Form BE-15 Claim for Exemption by May 31, 2021. b ente re more than 50 percent of the voting rights in this U.S. business erprise owned by another U.S. affiliate at the end of this U.S. iness enterprise's fiscal year that ended in calendar year 2020?
+Yes - Continue with question c.
+No - Skip to question d.
+NOTE: Your business is hereafter referred to as a "U.S. affiliate." c owr to t different foreign persons hold a direct and an indirect nership interest in this U.S. business enterprise (exception c he consolidation rules)?
+(The consolidation rules are found in truction IV.2. on page 14.)
 Yes - Continue with question d.
 NOTE: Your business is hereafter referred to as a "U.S. affiliate."
 No - This U.S. business enterprise must be consolidated on the BE-15 report of the U.S. affiliate that owns it more than 50 percent.
-File Form BE-15 Claim for Exemption with page 1 and item (c) on page 3 completed by May 31, 2020.
-Notify the U.S. affiliate that owns this affiliate more than 50 percent, and have them consolidate your data into their report. d.
-Did any one of the items - Total assets, Sales or gross operating revenues, or Net income (loss) - for the U.S. affiliate (not just the foreign parent's share) exceed \$40 million at the end of, or for, its fiscal year that ended in calendar year 2019? ☐ Yes - Continue with question e. ☐ No - File Form BE-15 Claim for Exemption by May 31, 2020. e.
-Did any one of the items - Total assets, Sales or gross operating revenues, or Net income (loss) - for the U.S. affiliate (not just the foreign parent's share) exceed \$120 million at the end of, or for, its fiscal year that ended in calendar year 2019? ☐ Yes - Continue with question f. ☐ No - File Form BE-15C by May 31, 2020. f.
-Was the U.S. affiliate majority-owned by its foreign parent(s) at the end of its fiscal year that ended in calendar year 2019?
-(A U.S. affiliate is "majority-owned" if the combined direct and indirect ownership interests of all foreign parents of the U.S. affiliate exceed 50 percent.) ☐ Yes - Continue with question g. ☐ No - File Form BE-15B by May 31, 2020. g.
-Did any one of the items - Total assets, Sales or gross operating revenues, or Net income (loss) - for the U.S. affiliate (not just the foreign parent's share) exceed \$300 million at the end of, or for, its fiscal year that ended in calendar year 2019?
+File Form BE-15 Claim for Exemption with page 1 and item (c) on page 3 completed by May 31, 2021.
+Notify the U.S. affiliate that owns this affiliate more than 50 percent, and have them consolidate your data into their report. d reve fore any one of the items - Total assets, Sales or gross operating enues, or Net income (loss) - for the U.S. affiliate (not just the eign parent's share) exceed \$40 million at the end of, or for, its al year that ended in calendar year 2020?
+Yes - Continue with question e.
+No - File Form BE-15 Claim for Exemption by May 31, 2021. е reve fore any one of the items - Total assets, Sales or gross operating enues, or Net income (loss) - for the U.S. affiliate (not just the eign parent's share) exceed \$120 million at the end of, or for, its al year that ended in calendar year 2020?
+Yes - Continue with question f.
+No - File Form BE-15C by May 31, 2021. f. at to U.S owr s the U.S. affiliate majority-owned by its foreign parent(s) the end of its fiscal year that ended in calendar year 2020?
+(A s. affiliate is "majority-owned" if the combined direct and indirect nership interests of all foreign parents of the U.S. affiliate seed 50 percent.)
+Yes - Continue with question g.
+No - File Form BE-15B by May 31, 2021. g reve fore any one of the items - Total assets, Sales or gross operating enues, or Net income (loss) - for the U.S. affiliate (not just the eign parent's share) exceed \$300 million at the end of, or for, its al year that ended in calendar year 2020?
+Yes - File Form BE-15A by May 31, 2021.